 Shorten the distance between conceiving and implementing an important change.
 And even if it’s late in the development process, don’t be afraid to make a shift.

-Principle 3: Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
+Principle 3: Deliver working software, with a preference to the shorter timescale

 Previous development methods were front-loaded with tons of documentation under the guise of completing 100% of the requirements needed for a particular project.
 But towards the end of the project, the usual result was just that -- lots of documentation, but nothing to show for it.

 Agile project management focuses on shortening the distance between planning and delivery.
-So, focus more on creating software rather than just planning for it.
+So, the agile methodology focus more on creating software rather than just planning for it.
 This gives you the opportunity to improve the efficiency and effectiveness of the work.

-Principle 4: Business people and developers must work together daily throughout the project.
+Principle 4: Developers and management must work together

 Put simply, you want to shorten the time between a question and its answer.
 This is another reason why co-location or remote work during the same hours is key in agile project management.
 When teams work together under the same (virtual) roof, it’s much easier to ask questions, make suggestions, and communicate.